RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding: Introduction

-\textbf{Neural Population Modeling} Classical approaches to neural population analysis proposed to leverage dimensionality reduction to extract low-dimensional structure from high-dimensional recordings.
-Methods such as PCA~\citep{cunningham2014dimensionality} and Factor Analysis~\citep{santhanam2009factor} were applied to neural activity and showed identification of dominant modes of variance.
-Since such methods rely on the assumption of static and linear relationships, extensions have been developed, such as a probabilistic geometric PCA with application to neural data~\citep{hsieh2025probabilistic} and Canonical Correlation Analysis to cross-region interactions~\citep{semedo2019cortical}.
-While extending classical dimension reduction approaches, such methodologies remain limited to pairwise correlations.
-As an alternative, dynamical systems approaches such as GPFA~\citep{yu2008gaussian} and LFADS~\citep{pandarinath2018inferring} have been introduced to model the temporal evolution of latent states.
-While such models are applicable to ubiquitous interpretation of neural population data, their main applications are focused on offline neural denoising analysis rather than neural decoding.
+The transformer architecture~\cite{vaswani2017attention}, together with pretraining, has notably shifted data modeling paradigms, beginning in Natural Language Processing (NLP) and subsequently across many fields.
+Scalable transformer models such as BERT~\cite{devlin2019bert}, GPT~\cite{radford2019language}, and Vision Transformers~\cite{dosovitskiy2020image} demonstrated that a large scale pretraining on diverse data, followed by task specific finetuning, yields superior performance across related tasks compared with models trained for individual tasks.
+However, current neural modeling frameworks have not yet fully capitalized on transformer pretraining, in part because neural data exhibit session-dependent and nonstationary spatiotemporal structure.
+As an alternative, classical approaches leveraged dimensionality reduction to extract low-dimensional structure from high-dimensional session recordings.
+Methods such as Principal Component Analysis (PCA)~\cite{cunningham2014dimensionality} and Factor Analysis~\cite{santhanam2009factor} were applied to neural activity, which captured and identified dominant modes of variance.
+Such methods assume simple, static, and linear relationships.
+Thus, extensions have been developed, such as the recent probabilistic geometric PCA method for neural data application~\cite{hsieh2025probabilistic} and Canonical Correlation Analysis (CCA) for modeling pairwise and cross-region interactions~\cite{semedo2019cortical}.
+While these methods extend classical dimension reduction approaches, they remain limited in capturing sequential neural properties.
+As an alternative, dynamical systems approaches such as Gaussian-Process Factor Analysis (GPFA)~\cite{yu2008gaussian} model the stochastic temporal evolution of neural latent states.
+These models have generally been applied to facilitate the interpretation of neural population data in offline analysis applications.